marshs2/api-water/README.md

 Build Automation
 ----------------------
-Run build-deploy-automation.sh with wecan.pem file in the same direcory your run to deploy git repo to aws
+Run build-deploy-automation.sh with wecan.pem file in the same direcory you run to deploy git repo to aws